This guidance provides an overview of the cadastral map and its requirements for registration.

 Viewing the cadastral map and extracts

-A view of the cadastral map will be available via ScotLIS.
+A view of the cadastral map is available via ScotLIS.

 It is possible to obtain an extract or plain copy of the cadastral map although these will be limited to showing one cadastral unit at a time, to ensure that all the registered geospatial data is clearly defined, visible and identifiable on each extract or plain copy.
 To ensure that all geospatial data references are legible on the cadastral map, a cadastral unit may consist of more than one part.
 This ensures clarity of information and enables the title sheet to refer to particular references or data shown, for example on part 1, and part 2 etc, of cadastral unit FFE12345.
 An extract or plain copy of the cadastral map for such a cadastral unit would show each ‘part’ as a separate page.